jessicarush/react-notes/axios.md

 export default Demo;
 ```

+To pass request args along with the get request see: *examples/axios_demo* (RandomColor.jsx).
+To send a post request see: *examples/react_with_flask_api*

+## AbortController

-> :star: If you want to abort the fetch call in the event that the component unmounts before the fetch has completed, you can implement a "cleanup" function using the AbortController Web API and `useEffect`.
+If you want to [abort the fetch call](https://axios-http.com/docs/cancellation) in the event that the component unmounts before the fetch has completed, you can implement a "cleanup" function using the AbortController Web API and `useEffect`.
 See the `useEffect` section in [hooks.md](hooks.md#fetching-data).

+You can also pass set a timeout signal along with request so it automatically aborts after a given amount of time.
+Both of these are demonstrated in examples/axios_demo.

 See:

-- examples/axios_demo
+- *examples/axios_demo*
-- examples/react_with_flask_api
+- *examples/react_with_flask_api*